nilinyi/nilinyi.github.io/_posts/2018-02-01-modularize-ios-project_1.markdown

     - Architecture
 ---

-## Build module via `Target`
+## Build module via Target

-`Targets` are usually used for different distributions of the same project.
-For example, if you want to ship an iPad version, using `Target` could help you a lot.
-You might also see the `Test Target` in your project if you do Unit Test or UI Test.
-Anyway, in my perspective, `Targets` are the different managers of all the shared source code in that they determine which files to compile, how to compile and what thing to ship out, etc.
+You might have known that `Targets` are usually used for different distributions of the same project.
+One example is that using `Target` to ship an iPad version out of your iOS project.
+Another example is the `Test Target` in your project if you perform Unit Test or UI Test.
+In short, `Targets` are the different managers of all the shared source code in that they determine which files to compile, how to compile and what things to ship out, etc.

-Therefore, one way to modularize our project is that, we could ship different modules via `Targets` and let `Main Target` depend on those targets to build up the whole project.
+Therefore, one way to modularize an iOS project is to ship different modules via `Targets` and let `Main Target` depend on these targets to build the whole project.
+Technically, we are just using Target to build **framework** that could be used as individual **module**.

 ## Setup the environment
-The following setup happens in a `workspace` built by CocoaPods, however, it really doesn't matter.
-You can still build your own target in a `project` following the same procedure.
+The following setup is under a `workspace` built by CocoaPods, however, it really doesn't matter whether you are in a CocoaPods environment or not.
+You can still follow the same procedure because all of the steps are under the `Main Project/Target`.

-1. Tap `+` button  in `Targets`
+1. Tap `+` button  in `TARGETS` section.

     ![1.tiff](/assets/modularize-ios-project/1.jpg)